shushanth/loan-calculator/README.md

 - Using the default rate of interest (10%) to calculate the monthly installment.
 - using the mock server with only success case scenarios.
+- used default state on form load.
+- used both input fields as input html elements (duration could have been select element).

 #### Improvements
 - Typescript support.